-HIPRIRequest for maximum session-selection input priority, causing the session to be scheduled regardless of current jobfence or execution limit for sessions.
+Request for maximum session-selection input priority, causing the session to be scheduled regardless of current jobfence or execution limit for sessions.
 This parameter can be specified only by users with System Manager or System Supervisor capability.
 (If not, the system tries to log you on with INPRI=13.)
 Default is the current jobfence and execution limit.

-dsdevice The device class name or logical device number assigned to the DSN/DS communications driver (IODS0) during system configuration, or a logical node name associated with the DSN/X. 25 communications driver (IODSX) during network configuration using NETCONF.
+The device class name or logical device number assigned to the DS/3000 communications driver (IODS0) during system configuration, or a logical node name associated with the X.25 Link communications driver (IODSX) during network configuration using NETCONF.
 This parameter, if present, specifies which line you wish to use.